PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Methodology

-\paragraph*{Affordance Loss} Affordance score indicates the suitability of contact point and help to choose the contact point.
-It evaluates how well the action proposed by $\mathcal{P}_i$ work and that can be scored offline by the critic network \cite{mo2021where2act}.
-The affordance network is trained after the other two networks in each module.
-Data is labeled by the average critic score $\hat{a}_{p_i}$ of $n_i$ motion generated by $\mathcal{P}_i$ with different Gaussian noise vector $z_j(j=1,2,\cdots,n_i)$:
+The affordance score is a critical measure in robotic manipulation that assesses the suitability of contact points, guiding the selection process during action proposals.
+It evaluates the efficacy of actions generated by the proposal networks $\mathcal{P}_i$.
+These scores are calculated offline using the critic networks, which gauge the performance of multiple actions under varying conditions.
+The affordance network is trained subsequent to the other networks in each module.
+The dataset for training is labeled with the average critic scores $\hat{a}_{p_i}$, computed from $n_i$ actions generated by $\mathcal{P}_i$ using different Gaussian noise vectors $z_j$ ($j=1,2,\ldots,n_i$).
+The affordance loss, $\mathcal{L}_{\mathcal{A}_i}$, measures the absolute difference between the predicted and the averaged critic scores: